 We determined the type of work for each component that needed to be performed by us in relation to the activity within the Russian Federation, or by other PwC network firms operating under our instruction in relation to the activity outside the Russian Federation.
 Where the work was performed by those other firms, we determined the level of involvement we needed to have in their audit work to be able to conclude whether sufficient appropriate audit evidence has been obtained as a basis for our opinion on the Group's consolidated financial statements as a whole.

-Taken together, the audit work performed addressed 89% of Group revenue and 94% of the Group's absolute value of profit before tax.
+Taken together, the audit work performed addressed 88% of the Group's revenues.
 This gave us the evidence we needed for our opinion on the Group's consolidated financial statements as a whole.

 Other information